 Review the resources below to help ground your work and maintain a forward-focused approach centered on promise delivery.
 We’ve built a

 Bright Spots map.
-You can share these out prior to your session if you think they would be helpful.
-Be sure to review the facilitator guide and script in advance to familiarize yourself with the session.
+Share these prior to your session if you think they will be helpful.
+Review the facilitator guide and script in advance to familiarize yourself.

 PROMOTE YOUR FEEDBACK SESSION

 Now that you’ve determined a date, time and location for your session, let everyone know!
 Here are some resources to get you started.

 SAMPLE INVITATION EMAIL |

 Great job: You've spread the word and you have stakeholders coming to your session.
 Everything you need to host an engaging meeting can be found here, from sign-in sheets to printable posters.
 In addition to the facilitator's guide, presentation & script, above, here are: